naseefnaseer/Epic-Lanka-Internship-Test/README.md

 # Epic-Lanka-Internship-Test
-Python Flask restAPI with basic CRUD operations to manages details of Department and Employees.
+Python Flask restAPI with basic CRUD operations to manages details of Department and Employees using MySQL Database

 ## Packages used
 * flask